-At first glance, the limited size range of the Peenuts leads you to think they are a niche piece and that you don't need them.
-Simply put, you would be wrong.
-We have found that these are some of the most heavily used nuts on our rack.
+At first glance, the limited size range of the DMM Peenuts leads you to think they are a niche piece and that you don't need them.
+You would be wrong.
+These are some of the most heavily used nuts on our rack.
 While the largest one is not that big, they pair perfectly with the larger DMM Alloy Offsets.
 Any smaller options are less strong micro-sized pieces that are usually only found on aid routes or very scary technical leads.
 Other smaller options aren't as strong and might be hard to trust comparatively.
 We found the size run of the Peenuts to strike a nice balance of having the sizes most used by the majority of trad climbers while maintaining strength and durability.
-While their aluminum heads don't "bite" as well as brass models, they are WAY more durable, and their cables kink far less than brass nuts because the cables aren't swagged in the head.
+While their aluminum heads don't "bite" as well as brass models, they are way more durable.
+Also, their cables kink far less than brass nuts because the cables aren't swagged in the head.

 Read Review: DMM Peenut